JoooHannesk/simplekiimanager/SimpleKiiManager/SimpleKiiManager.docc/SimpleKiiManager.md

 # ``SimpleKiiManager``
 Simple wrapper around the default keychain API.

-The native keychain API provided by macOS / iOS is quite advanced and therefore may require some time to dive into. ``SimpleKiiManager`` aims to provide a simple interface around the default API to get started more quickly.
+The native keychain API provided by macOS / iOS is quite advanced and therefore may require some time to dive into. ``SimpleKiiManager`` aims to provide a simple interface around the default API to get started quickly.

 ## Supported functionality
 * CRUD operations on keychain items through **simplified functions** (this library offers functions to create, read, update, delete keychain items)